moby/moby/docs/misc/faq.md

  ../terms/image/#base-image-def) to create more specialized components.
 This can be done manually or as part of an automated build.
 For example you can prepare the ideal Python environment, and use it as a base for 10 different applications.
-Your ideal Postgresql setup can be re-used for all your future projects.
+Your ideal PostgreSQL setup can be re-used for all your future projects.
 And so on.

  - *Sharing.* Docker has access to a [public registry](https://hub.docker.com)